burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 ## The notes are based on reading classical math books and classical papers in Computer Vision

 * Notes about the book of A.N.Kolomogorov, S.V.Fomin - Introductionary Real Analysis
 * Notes about the book of Amir Beck, First-Order Methods in optimization, 2017.
-That note has been shared with prof. Amir Beck.
+That notes has been shared with prof. Amir Beck.
 * Notes about EE263, EE364A, and EE364B courses at Leland Stanford Jr. University from prof. Stephen P. Boyd.
-That notes have been shared with prof. Stephen P. Boyd.
+That notes has been shared with prof. Stephen P. Boyd.
 * Overview of some papers in Deep Learning for Image tasks